Usage guide

 Detecting batch effects

-Before deciding to correct, run the diagnostic plots to confirm there is a batch effect worth correcting:
+Before correction, run the diagnostic plots to check whether the data show a batch effect:

 figs = pc.detect_batch_effect_express(